emwads/RunThisPlace/README.md

 ### User input Running Routes

 Users can also track what routes they enjoy running/have taken.
 Routes are input into a form by the user via clicking on a map for points along the route.
 The points of the map are provided using the functionality included with the google maps api.
-Directions between points are also provided by the ggogle maps api via the directions service.
+Directions between points are also provided by the google maps api via the directions service.
 The points and other information are stored in the backend in a `routes` table.
+Users can see a detailed display of map routes, which is loaded with a google maps javascript api.
+Listings of maps are shown using google's static maps api to decrease load time/requests to the maps  service.

 ![routeMaking]